SEE BELOW REGARDING PIANO/MUSIC LESSONS ONLINE

-In 1990, when I began teaching, I founded the Cape Ann Piano Studio.
-Since then I have been dedicated to teaching children and adults how to play the piano.
-I try to instill in my students a lifelong love of music; I want them to enjoy the gift of being able to play music their entire lives.
+On a break from graduate school in 1988, I taught my first lessons in a tiny guitar shop in Saratoga Springs in upstate New York.
+In 1990, I moved back home to Gloucester and founded the Cape Ann Piano Studio.
+Since then I have been wholly dedicated to teaching children and adults how to play the piano.
+My goal as a teacher is to instill in my students a lifelong love of music; I want them to enjoy the gift of being able to play music their entire lives.
 Learning to play the piano—like any musical instrument—is a challenging and rewarding life experience.
-In every lesson my goal as teacher is to nurture the growth and development of each student’s individual creativity and discoveries at the piano.
+In every lesson I strive to nurture the growth and development of each student’s individual creativity and discoveries at the piano.

 Considering lessons for your child?